redox-os/book/src/overview/what_redox_is.md

 What Redox is
 =============

 Redox is a general purpose operating system and surrounding ecosystem written in pure Rust.
-Our aim is to provide a fully functioning Linux replacement, without the bad parts.
+Our aim is to provide a fully functioning Linux alternative, without the bad parts.

 We have modest compatibility with Linux syscalls, allowing Redox to run many Linux programs without virtualization.